elijahw-byui/R/README.md

 # Data Analysis Results

-{List the questions and the answers you found by doing this analysis.}
+I found the 50 and 200 day averages for any stock, on any day.

 # Development Environment